bixb922/crank-organ/doc-software/README.md

 The MIDI configuration consists of defining wich MIDI note should activate a certain output port and thus a solenoid.

+The pin configuration assigns GPIO pins for functions like touch pad, crank sensor, microphone, etc.

 There are templates for the pin definition for several usual crank organ scales.
-For a 20 note Carl Frei scale, the preconfigured settings should normally do, but check if transposition of the configuration is needed.
+For a 20 note Carl Frei scale, the preconfigured settings should normally do.

+Any Pin and MIDI configuration change needs a reboot of the microcontroller after saving changes to become effective.

 ## Select scale